MacsiDigital/laravel-setting/README.md

 }
 ```

-## Autoloading
+## Auto loading

-There is also an autoload field which if set will automatically load the settings into config
+There's an autoload field, which if set will automatically load the settings into config

 ``` php
 $group = Group::create([